Joint Task Offloading and Resource Allocation for IoT Edge Computing with Sequential Task Dependency: Conclusion

 \section{Conclusion}

-In this paper, we considered the MEC system with sequentially dependent computation tasks under both slow and fast fading channels.
-To minimize mobile device energy consumption, the optimization of task offloading strategy, communication resource allocation, and computation resource allocation are performed.
-For slow fading channel, with task offloading decision given, a simple and optimal solution of CPU frequency for local computing and transmit power for task offloading were found by dividing the associated optimization problem into two levels. {The Golden search method is shown to be able to find the optimal solution in the upper level and a closed-form solution is derived in the lower level.} Then the optimal task offloading decision can be easily found by one-dimensional search.
+In this paper, we considered a MEC system with sequentially dependent computation tasks under both slow and fast fading channels {with the purpose of supporting intelligent applications for an IoT network}.
+To minimize IoT device energy consumption, the optimization of task offloading strategy, communication resource allocation, and computation resource allocation are performed.
+For slow fading channels, with a task offloading decision given, a simple and optimal solution of CPU frequency for local computing and transmit power for task offloading were found by dividing the associated optimization problem into two levels. {The Golden search method is shown to be able to find the optimal solution in the upper level and a closed-form solution is derived in the lower level.} Then the optimal task offloading decision can be easily found by one-dimensional search.
 For fast fading channels, an optimal online task offloading policy in response to the instant channel state was derived.
 It was also disclosed that the derived online policy trends to be an offline policy as the channel coherence time approaches zero, which can help to save the computation complexity when the channel coherence time is small enough.
-Our research results could provide helpful insights for a MEC system {running the applications with sequential task.}
+Our research results could provide helpful insights for {a MEC-supported IoT network running intelligent applications with sequential tasks.}

 \begin{appendices}